Fusion of implementers for spinors on the circle: Implementers on Fock spaces

-The goal is to show that $f_{\sigma}$ is smooth in an open neighborhood of $(\1,\1)$.
-That this implies all statements of the theorem is a standard result; for the convenience of the reader we have described a proof in Appendix \ref{app:BanachCentral}, see \cref{lem:CocycleExtension}.
+We prove below that $f_{\sigma}$ is smooth in an open neighborhood of $(\1,\1)$.
+It is a standard result that this implies the desired result for $\Imp_0(V)$.
+For the convenience of the reader we have described a proof of this standard result in Appendix \ref{app:BanachCentral}, see \cref{lem:CocycleExtension}.

 In order to show that $f_{\sigma}$ is smooth in an open neighborhood of $(\1,\1)$, we consider the map

 It is proved in \cite[Section 10]{Ne09} that $\psi_{\sigma}$ is smooth in an open neighborhood of $(\1,\1)$.
 Since $\psi_{\sigma}$ is non-zero at $(\1,\1)$ and smooth, there exists an open neighborhood $U' \subset U$ of $\1$ such that $\psi_{\sigma}(g,h)\neq 0$ for all $g,h\in U'$.
 Let $V'$ be an open neighborhood such that $V'^2\subset U'$.
 We note from the definition of $\sigma$ that $\sigma(\1)=\1$.
 We now compute, for $g_{1}, g_{2} \in V'$,